bcgov/startup-sample-project-aws-virtual-machines/README.md

 ResourceSpace errors are in `/opt/bitnami/apache2/logs/error_log`

 There is an activity log in the "Auto Scaling Groups" in the AWS web console.
 If your EC2 instance isn't starting then this is a good place to look.

+There is a screen in ResourceSpace under "System" / "Installation Check" that is sometimes useful for debugging

 ### How to restart Resourcespace
 ```